Real Estate CV—Examples and 25+ Writing Tips

 Foreign Language Proficiency

-Other great extras on a federal CV include: professional awards, research or academic publications, job-related training and courses, leadership activities, industry conferences, public speaking gigs, relevant projects, or a professional reference list.
+Other great extras on a government CV include: professional awards, research or academic publications, job-related training and courses, leadership activities, industry conferences, public speaking gigs, relevant projects, or a professional reference list.

 Unlike a “normal” CV, leave related hobbies and interests off your government job application.

-Expert Hint: Also unlike CVs for other jobs, a cover letter is optional for federal jobs.
+Expert Hint: Also unlike CVs for other jobs, a cover letter is optional for government jobs.
 If you are able to submit a government cover letter along with your CV, it may help.
-However, USAJOBS.gov makes it hard to upload one.

 Double your impact with a matching CV and cover letter combo.
 Use our cover letter builder and make your application documents pop out.